Louise Harnby | Crime Fiction and Thriller Editor

 I don’t believe so.
 Pornography and erotica are recognized genres.
 As long as we present our willingness to edit them with the same professionalism as we’d approach politics or philosophy, science fiction or romance, I see no problem.

-I think that’s down to the fact that we’re all committed to marketing our editorial businesses, and focusing on the value we can bring to the table.
+Just make sure that you're committed to marketing your editorial businesses, and that you're focusing on the value we can bring to the table.

 That’s what clients concentrate on, not the things that are of no interest to them.
-The thriller writer cares that I work on thrillers, not that I also copyedit erotica and historical fiction.
+A thriller writer will care that you work on thrillers, not that you also copyedit erotica and historical fiction.

 Again, guidelines and resources can help to reassure an author before they send the email.